JakeyMarsh1/ledgerly/README.md

 ---

+## Contributing

+- Open an issue or small PR
+- Use feature branches and concise commit messages
+- Add a simple test for each change

+---

 ## Usage of AI

 AI tools (such as GitHub Copilot and ChatGPT) were used to:
 - Plan and refine user stories and acceptance criteria.
 - Recommend and document the project’s file structure.
 - Generate baseplate/boilerplate code for Django views and HTML templates.
-- Debug code and suggest fixes for errors in Python, HTML, CSS, and JavaScript.
+- Debug code and suggest fixes for errors in Python, HTML, CSS, and JavaScript (e.g., resolving a CSS parse error that broke dashboard layout).
-- Generate and refactor code for new features and improve accessibility.
+- Generate and refactor code for new features and improve accessibility (e.g., suggesting ARIA attributes and color contrast fixes).
 - Perform automated code reviews and identify unused or duplicate code.
 - Draft and polish documentation, including this README.
+- Suggest performance and UX optimizations, such as simplifying dashboard queries and improving form usability.

-All code was reviewed and tested by the project owner before inclusion.
+AI accelerated development by providing quick scaffolds and suggestions, but all code and tests were reviewed and adapted by the project owner to ensure correctness and alignment with project goals.

 ---